 Floating the Kobuk River for Sheefish

-A trip of a lifetime through Alaska’s Brooks Range is also a wakeup call.
-Here's what's at stake for anglers if the Ambler Industrial Road gets the green light.
+A trip of a lifetime through Alaska’s Brooks Range is also a wakeup call – here's what's at stake for anglers if the Ambler Industrial Road were to get the green light

 [This is part two of a series on Northwest Alaska’s sheefish and how the proposed Ambler Road might affect their population.
 Click here to read part one about ice fishing opportunities near Kotzebue.]